-Animals are the ultimate theme!
-There are so many features of animals to explore.
-Get active and mimic animal movements, learn about habitats, read some of the million books starring animals, talk about their different shapes and sizes, listen to rare animal sounds, or get artsy!
+The world is your oyster here (possibly literally!)
+So much to choose from: mimic animal movements, learn about habitats, read some of the million books starring animals, talk about different sizes, listen to rare animal sounds, or make a craft!
+There’s even lots of amazing animal songs!
 You can start with your class’s favorite animal and go from there.
-Check out our animal book list for great read-aloud ideas and don’t forget our adorable animal songs for great toe-tapping fun!

 Don’t miss the adorable book Wild Animal Babies written by the creator of Preschool Inspirations!
 This brand new animal book is a must-have for your bookshelf!
 Journey through the wild animal alphabet and learn about new and unique animals.
 From bobcat to kinkajou, narwhal to umbrellabird, this book will have your little one learning their ABCs… and animal facts, too!
 Did you know jackrabbits use their jumbo-sized ears to cool off in the hot desert?
 Or that rhinoceros calves roll in the mud to protect their skin?
 The adorable artwork will have you oohing and ahhing over all 26 animal babies and their mommas.

 Big or small, preschoolers love playing with balls!
 It’s the perfect gross motor activity to get outside and kick, throw, and bounce balls.
 Check out The Ball Book to discover all kinds of rolling balls, even ones you may not have thought of!
 Make ball art, have a ball bouncing competition, and race different balls down a slide to see which is fastest!
 A theme on balls is a rolling good time!
 See more fun ball ideas in our list of free preschool games.

 Bounce over to Preschool Teacher 101 for an entire ball lesson plan.